 When making beer you must measure the density of the liquid to know when the fermenting is complete.
 The more sugar consumed by the yeast, the more alcohol is in the liquid.
 To test for this you use a hydrometer.
-This 3 scales hydrometer can measure specific gravity, potential alcohol & balling / brix.
-The storage Tube can be used as test jar.
-Specific gravity scale range from 0.80-1.150; potential ABV scale 0-16%; sugar per liter scale 0-34.
+This 3-scale hydrometer can measure specific gravity, potential alcohol & balling / brix.
+The storage Tube can be used as a test jar.
+Specific gravity scale ranges from 0.80-1.150; potential ABV scale 0-16%; sugar per liter scale 0-34.

 Althought you can use the packing tube as a test jar, we recommend buying a Test Jar.
 Always sanitize before using.

 Approximate Temperature Correction Table

 This table is for alcohol Hydrometers' (Hydrometer Calibration at 15-6 deg.
 C (60 deg F).

 |Proof Reading||51° — 59°||61° — 59°||70° — 80°||81° — 90°|

 Clean and sanitize all of the equipment that will touch the fermenting liquid, including the triple scale hydrometer.
 Allow all of your equipment to dry.